 Always in the later stages of a painting I will have one brush with color and another in my other hand with clean water to dampen the paper or soften an edge.

-When doing backgrounds I will use a larger brush for the big juicy areas and a smaller pointed brush ready in my other hand for getting close to the edges.
+When doing backgrounds I will use a larger brush for the big juicy areas and a smaller pointed brush ready in my other hand for getting close to the edges of shapes.
 Might be two in my left hand while using another in my right.

 Soft round tipped brushes.
 With these I can make 80% of my strokes.

 I stress the use of a mop strokes in my classes.
 Keep your brush on the paper and gently swish it back and forth.
-Soft brushes will not disturb the paper and layers of paint below.
+Good soft brushes will not disturb the paper and layers of paint below.
 Conversely, cheap stiff brushes have a risk of disturbing the layers below.
 More on them below.

 Blended hair brushes, Silver Black Velvet brand brushes.
-They are a blend of squirrel and nylon.
-I use a #4 round, #10 and #16 rounds and a couple others of theirs that I don’t use very much.
-The hairs are cut to a point.
+(See photo) They are a blend of squirrel and nylon.
+I use a #4 round, #10 and #16 rounds.
+I have a couple others of the Silver that I don’t use very much.
+These brushes cut their hairs to a point.
 I have a Jumbo Round Medium.
 This is a nice blunt, fairly large mop brush.
 I want to buy a Jumbo Round Small next!
 I have their Oval wash.
 I use this for large washes.
 Its tip makes interesting shapes.
 Very nice brushes but too soft for lifting.